ben-heil/ben-heil.github.io/_posts/2021-10-3-gene-conversion.md

 ---
 layout: post
 title: How to Convert Gene ID Formats in Python
-description: "Changing ENSEMBL to gene symbol and back again"
+description: "From ENSEMBL to gene symbol and back again"
 cover-img: "/assets/img/traintracks.jpg"
 tags: ['comp bio', 'ensembl', 'gene names']
 ---

 ## Intro
-Computational biologists often have to code in both Python and R.

-Using both languages in a single project is often necessary.
+Computational biologists often have to use both Python and R in a single project.
 Either components of the project will rely on libraries in different languages, or all the Stack Overflow help for the components will be in R or Python only.
 However, if you can limit a project to a single language, you'll have fewer dependencies and less installation time for future users.